markdown-ja/markdown.jp/en/mission.markdown

 ---
 layout: home.en
 slug: mission
-title: Misson
+title: Mission
 desc: "Foundation Statement of Japanese Markdown User Group"
 base_url: "../../"
 ---

 ## Foundation Statement

-Hi, I am [Ishibashi Hideto], a founder of Japanese Markdown User Group.
+Hi, I am [Ishibashi Hideto], a founder of the Japanese Markdown User Group.

-I started Japanese Markdown User Group to push Japanese Markdown forward.
+I started the Japanese Markdown User Group to push Japanese Markdown forward.

 This community is for

-- sharing information on useful Markdown editors or
+- Sharing information on useful Markdown editors or
-- helping each other on using Markdown.
+- Helping each other on using Markdown.

 I want this community to be beneficial to you.